 If you're a college graduate or otherwise have student loans that you typically make monthly payments on, and COVID-19 has had a negative impact on your finances, the government is offering several different options for relief.
 For the next 60 days, the government is waving all accruing interest.
 If you continue to make payments, the whole payment will go toward the principle balance (rather than interest).
 The government has also given those paying on student loans the option to suspend payments on federal student loans for the next 60 days.
 If you wish to accept that opportunity, you MUST contact your student loan provider.
 They will walk you through the steps you need to take to make this happen. | Learn more.

 QUESTIONS?
-If you still have questions or would like to discuss your options, please reach out to our College Funding Advisors at 260.490.8328 x8265 or by email.
+If you still have questions or would like to discuss your options, please reach out to our Youth & College Support Team at 260.490.8328 x8265 or by email.